hughfr4nc15/AdGuard-Home-Backup/README.md

 # 🛠️ AdGuard Home Backup

-A simple shell script to backup and restore your AdGuard Home configuration.
+A simple shell script to backup your AdGuard Home configuration.

 ## 🛡️ Badges